securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Scope

 A "security.txt" file MUST only apply to the domain in the URI used to retrieve it, not to any of its subdomains or parent domains.
-A ".security.txt" file that is found in a file system or version control repository MUST only apply to the folder or repository in which it is located, and not to any of its parent or sibling folders, or repositories.
+A "security.txt" file that is found in a file system or version control repository MUST only apply to the folder or repository in which it is located, and not to any of its parent or sibling folders, or repositories.
 However, it will apply to all subfolders.